sifeng86/demo_email_server_backup/README.md

 5) It should be automatic in production stage.

 ### Demo Page
+*Note: demo site might be failed in somedays, because it will not get maintenance anymore*

 https://send-mail-t1-php.herokuapp.com/

 The demo page is a simulation of email server online status and offline status.